With our latest release, Pod connects more deeply to your iOS Contacts, so you can view and reach anyone you’re meeting.

 By using native iOS functionality around creating messages, Pod allows you to start conversations with pre-populated context, such as the event details.
 Once you create an email or a text, all your communication lives within Mail or iMessage, ensuring complete privacy and clarity about who is seeing what.

 But Pod goes beyond other calendars in simply surfacing your iOS contacts.
-We augment the data with additional data, such as links to LinkedIn and Twitter, profile pictures, and likely locations.
+We augment your contacts with additional data, such as links to LinkedIn and Twitter, profile pictures, and likely locations.
 We give you the opportunity to categorize your contacts on Lists.
-You can even associate your events with contacts that aren't explicitly invited.
+You can even associate your events with contacts that aren’t explicitly invited.